 RISD Pre-College encourages artistic and intellectual freedom, but also offers a structured campus environment.
 Most students live in campus residence halls, which are accessible only by authorized ID cards.
 Special rules apply to Pre-College students, which include but are not limited to evening curfew and the need for parental and/or guardian permission to leave campus overnight.
-Further details of conduct expectations, attendance and curfew policies are included in the student handbook, which is provided to students after acceptance into the program.
-Students must be able to follow all of the guidelines or should not consider the program.
+Further details of conduct expectations, attendance and curfew policies are included in the Pre-College Student Handbook.

 Violations of college policies and regulations may result in such sanctions as a warning, probation or dismissal.
 All policy materials must be read and acknowledged prior to the start of the program.

-- Arrive on campus on time at the start of the program and attend all Student Orientations beginning on Saturday, June 23, 2018.
+- Arrive on campus on time at the start of the program and attend all Student Orientations on Saturday, June 22, 2019 and Sunday, June 23.

 - Arrive to each class on time and prepared.
 Review and fully understand the guidelines for classroom behavior and academic performance as outlined by each instructor’s syllabus.